interviewcrew/hub/prompt_plan.md

 3. Implement Server Actions for data operations and use `useEffect` for initial data fetching with Server Actions.
 4. Use shadcn/ui components.

-### Prompt 7.7: AM UI - Interviewer Management Page
+### Prompt 7.7: Account Manager UI - Interviewer Management Page

-1. Create a new page at `src/app/(am)/interviewers/page.tsx`.
+1. Create a new page at `src/app/(account-manager)/interviewers/page.tsx`.
-2. This page should allow AMs to:
+2. This page should allow Account Managers to:
    - List all `Interviewer`s in a shadcn/ui `Table`.
 Columns: Name, Email, Accrued Credits, Active Status.
    - "Add New Interviewer" button (Dialog + Form).
      - Form fields: Name, Email, Scheduling Tool Identifier (optional).
 Credits default to 0.